dylanlott/orderbook/README.md

 ## Golem CLI

 Golem is the CLI client written in Viper that starts the orderbook.
 Located in `cmd/golem` it currently has only the root command which starts the server.
 Viper handles the configuration of the application by loading in the `-config` file path as well as a `$HOME/.golem.yml` config file.

+## Deployment

+`./deploy.sh` will deploy the application to the remote server.
+It requires the device to have proper SSH keys to carry out the rsync copy.
+It copies over the directory and builds the docker image on the remote, and then runs that built docker image.